dubeboy/Merchant/README.md

  ### Customization RetroSwift Initilization

-As a minimum to initialiaze RetroSwift we would need to simply set the `baseUrl` like in the above code snippet, but RetroSwift has a few more initilization customization options:
+As a minimum to initialize RetroSwift we would need to simply set the `baseUrl` like in the above code snippet, but RetroSwift has a few more initialization customization options:

 Set how verbose the `logger` should output to the debug console.
 Availbale options are:

-`.body` - log everything all requests and reposense from the Server(default).
+`.body` - log everything all requests and reposense from your API(default).
 `.basic` - log only the request method and request URL.
 `.header` - log only the request url, request headers and response headers.
 `.nothing` - do not log anything.